 Answer From Rekha Mankad, M.D.

-- Symptoms, such as chest pain and shortness of breath
+- Symptoms, such as chest pain and shortness of breath.

-- Other medical conditions, such as heart valve disease, diabetes, kidney disease, peripheral artery disease, or prior stroke or heart attack
+- Other medical conditions, such as heart valve disease, diabetes, kidney disease, peripheral artery disease, or prior stroke or heart attack.

-For some people, medications and lifestyle changes may be the treatment of choice — especially if only one artery is narrowed.
+For some people, medicines and lifestyle changes may be the first treatments, especially if only one artery is narrowed.

-- Percutaneous coronary intervention.
-National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health-topics/percutaneous-coronary-intervention.
-Accessed Nov.13, 2019.
+- Heart treatments.
+National Heart, Lung, and Blood Institute. https://www.nhlbi.nih.gov/health/heart-treatments-procedures.
+Accessed June 16, 2023.

-- Mankad R. (expert opinion).
+- Mankad R (expert opinion).
 Mayo Clinic.
-Nov.
-13, 2019.
+June 16, 2023.